 library(devtools) install_github("MyUsername", "MyPackage")

 install_url functions for installing packages from other locations.

 If you work in an organization that builds R packages with intellectual property, you may not want to share your packages on CRAN, R-Forge, or on a public Github repos.
 Instead, you may want to control who has access to your in-house R packages.
 There are many ways to share packages internally.
 Consider some of these options.

 - File shares.
 Save the R package source code or binaries in a common directory.
 Users can install these packages with

 Tools > Install Packages...in the IDE or with

 install.packagesfrom the command line.

 - System Library.
-If using RStudio Server, give your R package source code or binaries to your system administrator.
+If using RStudio Workbench (previously RStudio Server Pro) or RStudio Server Open Source, give the source code or binaries for your R package to your system administrator.
 The Sys admin can install those packages into the system library so that everyone has access.

 install.packagesto pull your package from this local repos.